 Tsodilo was granted PL369/2014 over the BK16 kimberlite pipe through its 100% owned Botswana subsidiary, Bosoto, effective October 1, 2014.
 On June 21, 2021, a renewal of the second two-year renewal license was granted effective October 1, 2021, for pandemic relief.
 An application for an extension to complete the work program delayed by the pandemic was filed on June 30, 2023.
-The application is under review by the Ministry of Minerals and Energy.
+Subsequent to the end of the period, a thorough review of the BK16 project was performed.
+In light of the current market conditions for natural diamonds and the inordinate delay in extending the license by the Ministry of Minerals and Energy, a decision was made to withdraw the application for a license extension.